 It is a powerful antioxidant and therefore the best hot drink to sip both in cold and warm weather!

-HAZELNUT AND CAROB SPREAD
+PURE HAZELNUT SPREAD

 A delicious spread made of 91% highest quality hazelnuts, lightly roasted and stone-milled to preserve their great taste and aroma.